RWS/studio-api-docs/apiconcepts/integration/trados_studio_controllers.md

 [Creating viewparts](creating_viewparts.md)

-Below is a sample on how you can obtain the view or viewpart controllers of the Trados Studio application.
+Below is a sample on how you can obtain the view or viewpart controllers of the <Var:ProductName> application.

 ```cs
 private EditorController GetEditorController()